kazuhiro-seki/sapir/README.md

  * Flask-SQLAlchemy
  * SQLAlchemy

-The codes were tested on MacOS.
+The codes were tested on macOS Catalina and CentOS 7.

 ## Instructions on how to run the codes